 “Like seashells, we are beautiful and unique, each with a story to tell.” — Unknown

-Shelling in Southwest Florida
+Shelling in South Florida

 Florida has some of the best shelling in the world, especially along the beaches of Ft.
 Myers and Sanibel Island.

 Why there, you may ask?
 Sanibel Island is considered the best shelling beach in the U.S., because the island’s unique east-west boomerang shape captures the shells like a ladle, whereas many barrier islands have a northwest orientation.
 Slowly deposited by the rolling waves, more than 400 species of shelling sea treasures are here for beachcombers to enjoy.

 In Florida’s Lee County, Sanibel Island, Ft.
 Myers Beach, Lovers Key State Park, Cayo Costa State Park, and Big Hickory Island are the most popular places for shelling with peak season occurring May through October.

 To “Shellebrate” this special day and the official beginning of summer, we hopped aboard a cruise to Big Hickory Island, south of Ft.
 Myers Beach with “Shell-ebrity” seashell expert Pam Rambo to learn all about shells and shelling.